Manuscripts & Submission

 Multiple parts of figures should be indicated by lowercase letters “a” and “b”.
 In the caption, make (a), (b), etc. in bold, or use (left/right) or (upper/lower).
 If letter designations are used for the parts, please label the figures with those letters.

 Labels and text in the figures must be consistent with the manuscript and follow Am Min style.
-Please note our abbreviation style; especially wt% for weight percent, T for temperature, and P for pressure.
+Please check our abbreviation guide, e.g, wt% for weight percent, T for temperature, and P for pressure.

 Guidelines for References

 Overview: All citations in the text, figures, tables, and other supporting parts of the manuscript must be in the reference list and vice versa.
 References are a very important part of your paper.
 Please do your best to make them as complete and as compliant with our style as possible.
-Our goal is that when a reader sees Zhang et al. (2010b), they will know that in the reference cited list this will be in Z’s for Zhang, then after 2010a — it is very logical, very quick.
+Our goal is that when a reader sees Zhang et al. (2010b), they will know that in the reference cited list, it will be in Z’s for Zhang, listed after 2010a, it is very logical and quick to follow.

 Submitting your manuscript with properly formatted references and correct in-text citations will speed up the editorial process.
 If they are a mess, your manuscript may be sent back for correction, even after acceptance.
-Likewise if our automated reference-checking program generates a large list of problems, then you will be asked to make corrections.
+Likewise, if our automated reference-checking program generates an extensive list of problems, then you will be asked to make corrections.

-Quick tips– What helps the Editorial office the most:
+Quick tips — Here’s what helps the Editorial office the most:

 1. Complete information, such as publisher name, location, page numbers as appropriate, etc.

-3. Alphabetical order (chronological order for three or more authors; first author’s last name, first initial is all that matters for order).
+3. References: Alphabetical order (chronological order for three or more authors by the first author’s last name).

-9. A paper accepted but not scheduled for an issue: Smith et al. 2015 (use year in text and “in press” as the page/volume part in the reference list).
+8. For a paper that is accepted but not assigned to an issue: use the current (or anticipated) year in text citations and add “in press” in the reference list).

 Ordering References

-There are 2 basic things to look for when putting references in order:
+There are two basic things to look for when putting references in order:

 • Andreozzi, G.B.
 (2002)